 We record interest income on an accrual basis to the extent that we expect to collect such amounts.
 For loans and debt investments with contractual PIK interest which represents contractual interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest if the portfolio company valuation indicates that such PIK interest is not collectible.
 We do not accrue as a receivable interest on loans and debt investments if we determine that it is probable that we will not be able to collect such interest.
-Loan origination fees, OID, market discount or premium and deferred financing costs on our debt are capitalized, and we then amortize such amounts as interest income or expense as applicable.
-We record contractual prepayment penalties on loans and debt investments as income.
+Loan origination fees, OID, market discount or premium and deferred financing costs are capitalized and we then accrete or amortize such amounts using the effective interest method as interest income or interest expense as it relates to our deferred financing costs.
+We record contractual prepayment premiums on loans and debt investments as income.
 Dividend income, if any, is recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.